DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 Your likelihood of needing a car is a function of three variables.

-* **Lifestyle:** the choices you make
 * **Infrastructure:** the options provided by the city
 * **Sprawl:** the choices society made
+* **Lifestyle:** the choices you make

 - - -

 ![DART light rail map](https://ucarecdn.com/b4dc0ca4-2223-4c38-99c8-0b7a55c54edf/ "DART light rail map")

-Despite its shortcomings, Dallas is actually a high infrastructure city.
+Despite its shortcomings, Dallas is a high infrastructure city.

 When it comes to public transit, no other city in Texas comes close to Dallas' coverage and variety of modes.
 The central city is composed of pockets of highly walkable neighborhoods, including Bishop Arts, Lowest Greenville, and Uptown.
 Mockingbird Station is a poster child for Transit-Oriented Development in North Texas.
 I'm very hopeful for the Master Bike Plan that the city is currently drafting.

-I'm personally moving from Old East Dallas (a good walkable area) to Downtown (peak transit and walkability in the city) in a month.
+I'm personally moving from Old East Dallas (a nice walkable area) to Downtown (peak transit and walkability in the city) in October.
 It may sound rash, but the best advice I can give for anyone moving to Dallas is to find one of these highly walkable and transit-connected neighborhoods and use your savings from not having a car to live there.

 - - -